martin-svk/dot-files/README.md

 bindkey '^[[B' history-substring-search-down
 ```

-And setting some options to improve behaviour to my taste.
+And setting some options to improve behavior to my taste.

 ```zsh
 # Disable control flow (ctrl-s / ctrl-q)